ameliawong1/Recipe-Rating-Analysis/README.md

 | 2000 meatloaf                        | 4.51086     | 13             | 179               | 267      | 5           | True            |

+### Initial Visualizations
+To better understand the structure of our cleaned dataset, I created a few basic visualizations:

 <iframe
   src="assets/log-recipe-duration-dist.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

+This histogram shows the distribution of `log_minutes`.
+Most recipes fall between log-minutes 2 and 6 (roughly 7 to 400 minutes), indicating a wide but interpretable range of durations.

 <iframe
   src="assets/ingredients-per-recipe.html"